 It was as if I were a child who reverted back to crawling and had to learn how to walk again.

-There can be many different reasons for binge eating–emotional issues, not eating enough throughout the day or over the period of a few days to months, or not getting in the right macronutrients that your body needs.
+There can be a variety of reasons for binge eating–emotional issues, not eating enough throughout the day or over the period of a few days or months, or not getting in the right macronutrients that your body needs.

-But the emotional part of binge eating REALLY started when I struggled with anorexia, because by emotionally NOT eating, I ended up bingeing later.
-Thus I often believe that the PHYSICAL aspect of all of this is one of the biggest problems that many people who struggle with this deny.
-I had to start addressing why I started restricting in the first place, figure out how to avoid continually doing that to help lessen the bingeing, as well as eat more to recover.
+But the emotional part of binge eating really started when I struggled with anorexia, because by emotionally not eating sufficiently, I ended up bingeing later.
+Thus I often believe that the physical aspect of all of this is one of the biggest problems that many people who struggle with this deny.
+I had to start addressing why I started restricting in the first place, figure out how to avoid continually doing that to help lessen the bingeing, and eat more to recover.

 In terms of addressing carbs, when I told my dietitian about all the sugary foods I had been bingeing on, she told me I’d need to eat more carbs.
-This seemed to completely defeat the purpose of me trying to eliminate carbs (I was researching about how taking out carbs supposedly reduced sugar cravings.
-If you ever read anything like this, it is a LIE).
+This seemed to defeat the purpose of me trying to eliminate carbs (I was researching about how taking out carbs supposedly reduced sugar cravings.
+If you ever read anything like this, it is untrue).

 Over time I decided to try out my dietitian’s suggestion to eat more bread and oatmeal again.
 I did this, and lo and behold, I found myself barely bingeing on sugary cereal bars and peanut butter or whole jars of jelly anymore.

 I started to gain control of the bingeing–for the most part.
 Sure, I had a ways to go in learning to eat more carbs again, but once I got the hang of it (i.e., finally in the past few months) it has helped immensely.
-Including protein and fat goes without question also, but carbs were a huge part of my shift away from bingeing.
+Including protein and fat goes without question, but eating more carbs was a huge part of my shift away from bingeing.